THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 B. Involuntary Risk

-1. Delaney Clause of U.S. Food Drug and
+1. Delaney Clause of U.S. Food, Drug and Cosmetic Act

-3. There are disagreement as to the harm or risk
+3. There are disagreements as to the harm or risk

 associated with any given level of